Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

-\paragraphb{Future S\&P research should further validate, measure, and refine suggested design practices in real-world settings} Our work provides preliminary findings that surface exploratory design practices for promoting S\&P transparency in GenAI (Section~\ref{sec:rq3_2}).
+\paragraphb{Recommendations for future research: further validate, measure, and refine suggested design practices in real-world settings} Our work provides preliminary findings that surface exploratory design practices for promoting S\&P transparency in GenAI (Section~\ref{sec:rq3_2}).
 These practices should be further validated, measured, and refined through future empirical research.
-Specifically, future work should (1) evaluate the real-world impact of GenAI S\&P transparency designs on users' perceptions and behaviors -- for example, how transparency granularity shapes users' understanding, decision-making, and disclosure practices as contexts and risk levels shift, and whether interactive, on-demand disclosure improves comprehension and reduces errors in practice; and (2) extend this work by translating participants' credibility concerns into policy-relevant evidence, examining what information and presentation formats for independent evaluation best support users' needs, which organizations (e.g., Consumer Reports\footnote{\href{https://www.consumerreports.org/}{https://www.consumerreports.org/}}, Underwriters Laboratories\footnote{\href{https://www.ul.com/}{https://www.ul.com/}}) users trust more, and whether third-party certification measurably affects users' adoption and interaction behaviors in the GenAI context.
+Future work should (1) evaluate the impact of GenAI S\&P transparency designs on users' perceptions and behaviors in real-world settings -- for example, how transparency granularity shapes users' understanding, decision-making, and disclosure practices as contexts and risk levels shift, and whether interactive, on-demand disclosure improves comprehension and reduces errors in practice; and (2) extend this work by translating participants' credibility concerns into policy-relevant evidence, examining what information and presentation formats for independent evaluation best support users' needs, which organizations (e.g., Consumer Reports\footnote{\url{https://www.consumerreports.org/}}, Underwriters Laboratories\footnote{\url{https://www.ul.com/}}) users trust more, and whether third-party certification measurably affects users' adoption and interaction behaviors in the GenAI context.